obot-platform/hubspot-mcp-server/README.md

 # hubspot-mcp-server

-Forked version of the official server to fix a bug
+This is a fork of the official Hubspot MCP server: https://www.npmjs.com/package/@hubspot/mcp-server

+In the official server, the `hubspot-search-objects` tool has an invalid input schema, which is fixed in this fork.